Concurrent training methods for Kolmogorov-Arnold networks: Disjoint datasets and FPGA implementation: Numerical experiments

-The results are shown in table \ref{tab:HPC}, where it is seen that the scaling is very close to linear.
-For the example of $4 \times 4$ matrix determinants, the efficiency is above $93\%$ when up to $32$ threads are used.
-For the example of $5 \times 5$ matrix determinants, the efficiency is above $95\%$ when up to $16$ threads are used and only drops down to $83\%$ when $32$ threads are used (and even further for $64$ threads).
-Such noticeable decline in the latter case is due to a large number of model synchronisations and large model sizes for $5 \times 5$ example.
+The results are shown in table \ref{tab:HPC-w}, where it is seen that the scaling is very close to linear up until $24$ threads.
+The efficiency is above $97\%$ when up to $16$ threads are used and only drops below $90\%$ when $32$ threads are used.
+Such noticeable decline of the efficiency for a large number of threads is due to a cost of model synchronisations for large model sizes of the considered example.

-In the example of $4 \times 4$ matrix determinants, the datasets consisted of $100\mathrm{K}$ training records, the models consisted of $70$ addends, with $3$ points per inner function and $25$ points per outer function (i.e.\ the total of $5,110$ parameters per model).
-The batch size was taken to be $100\mathrm{K}$ records, i.e.\ the entire training dataset.
-The jobs consisted of $10$ batches, i.e. $10$ synchronisations (of $n$ models, where $n$ is the number of threads) are made within each execution of the code.
+The batch size was fixed at $100\mathrm{K}$, which means that $M=200$ model synchronisations were done in each calculation.
+The resulting accuracy of the model (obtained on the validation dataset) drops from $95\%$ for $1$ thread to $90\%$ for $12$ threads and even further for larger number of threads.
+The accuracy is lost due to averaging of the models.
+Such noticeable accuracy loss is due to a relatively large batch size, and it can be improved by the decrease of the batch size --- a separate study shown below.